Spinal Cord Injuries

 - Burst fractures

-If you have suffered a spinal cord injury, it is important that your lawyer understand the nature of your injury, the consequences, and the time and expenses involved in caring for a spinal cord injury victim.
+If you have suffered a spinal cord injury, it is important that your lawyer understands the nature of your injury, the consequences, and the time and expenses involved in caring for a spinal cord injury victim.
 Not all personal injury attorneys have this knowledge and may be at a disadvantage in representing your interests.
-For information to assist you in selecting the right attorney to represent you, please visit our How to Choose a Lawyer in a Serious Injury Case page.

 We only handle serious injury claims, and we have been successful for over 30 years at helping hundreds of accident victims and their families obtain full, fair, and just compensation for their injuries, including paralysis.
 Chances are excellent that we have handled a claim similar to yours.
 We retain a legal nurse consultant, as well as have a full arsenal of medical experts and professionals to call upon.